-8.2 The company discloses the names and remuneration of employees who are substantial shareholders of the company, or are immediate family members of a director, the CEO or a substantial shareholder of the company, and whose remuneration exceeds \$\$100,000 during the year, in bands no wider than \$\$100,000, in its annual report.
-The disclosure states clearly
+The company discloses the names and remuneration of employees who are substantial shareholders of the company, or are immediate family members of a director, the CEO or a substantial shareholder of the company, and whose remuneration exceeds \$\$100,000 during the year, in bands no wider than \$\$100,000, in its annual report.
+The disclosure states clearly the employee's relationship with the relevant director or the CEO or substantial shareholder.

-Save as disclosed in respect of Provision 8.1 above, the Group did not employ any employees who are substantial shareholders of the Company, or are immediate family members of any Director, the CEO or a substantial shareholder of the Company.
+Save as disclosed in respect of Provision 8.1 above and in respect of this Provision 8.2, the Group did not employ any employees who are substantial shareholders of the Company, or are immediate family members of any Director, the CEO or a substantial shareholder of the Company.
 "Immediate family" means a spouse, child, adopted child, step-child, brother, sister or parent.

-In respect of Mr Lim Tai Meng Alvin's total remuneration in incremental bands no wider than \$\$100,000, he falls within the \$\$200,000 to \$\$249,999 band.
+In respect of the total remuneration of Mr Lim Eng Hong (a substantial shareholder and the CEO of the Company) and Mr Lim Tai Meng Alvin (who is Mr Lim Eng Hong's son), the Company wishes to disclose their remuneration in bands of \$\$250,000\$ rather than \$\$100,000.